 Mitsotakis said that the same amount will be paid to those working in businesses that have suffered a drop in revenues, to freelancers, and to those who lost their jobs after 1 March when the pandemic crisis was already impacting on the economy.

 Moreover, he put to rest rumours that private sector enterprises may not pay the legally mandated Easter bonus, which amounts to half a month’s salary, noting that the government will enforce the law.

-The government was rocked by figures from the state’s ERGANI labour data base which showed that a whopping 40,000 private sector jobs were lost just in the first 18 days of March.
+The government was rocked by divs from the state’s ERGANI labour data base which showed that a whopping 40,000 private sector jobs were lost just in the first 18 days of March.

 He also said the country has “more weapons” to protect the economy following its inclusion in an emergency ECB bond buy-back programme which was expanded due to the pandemic.